FranciscoMoretti/site/content/code-tips/dependency-inversion-principle-dip.md

 ### 🛠️ How to Apply

-- **Abstraction over implementation**: Depend on abstractions or interfaces rather than concrete implementations.
-This allows for interchangeable dependencies. ⚙️
+- **Interfaces over implementation**: Depend on Interfaces rather than concrete implementations.
+This allows for interchangeable dependencies⚙️
 - **Dependency Injection**: Instead of directly creating and managing dependencies within a class, inject them from external sources. 🧩
 - **Use Interfaces or Abstract Classes**: Define abstractions for dependencies, and have classes depend on these interfaces or abstract classes rather than concrete implementations. 🎛️
-- **Invert Control**: Invert the control of creating and managing objects by relying on a higher-level component or framework to provide the necessary dependencies. 🔄

 ## Pros and Cons